 About Me

-I’m Jane Diep (they/she), a Licensed Marriage and Family Therapist (#154493), offering remote therapy to clients across California.
+I’m Jane Diep (they/she), a Licensed Marriage and Family Therapist (#154493), offering therapy in-person in Glendale, California and remote therapy to clients across the state.

 I earned my BAs in Sociology and Feminist Studies from UC Santa Barbara and my MS in Marriage and Family Therapy from the University of Southern California.

-I grew up in a family and cultural context where mental health was stigmatized, which meant learning to navigate my own challenges largely on my own.
-When I eventually sought therapy, I struggled to find care that felt culturally responsive or providers who reflected my lived experience which is an experience that deeply shapes how I practice today.
+I grew up in a family and cultural context where mental health was stigmatized, which meant learning to navigate my challenges largely on my own.
+When I eventually sought therapy, I struggled to find therapists who looked like me, let alone who shared my lived experiences.
+This made an impact that deeply informs and shapes the way I practice today.

 As a queer, second-generation Asian American, I am especially attuned to the experience of carrying a mix of identities and navigating issues of safety and self-worth in a world that feels increasingly overwhelming.
 I understand what it’s like to untangle your own values from those imposed by family, culture, and broader systems.
-I primarily work with LGBTQIA+ and BIPOC clients (15+) who want a therapist who genuinely understands the layered intersections of identity, family dynamics, and becoming your own person.
+I primarily work with LGBTQIA+ and BIPOC clients (15+) who want a therapist who genuinely understands the layered intersections of identity, family dynamics, and sociocultural expectations.

 My specialties include complex trauma and PTSD, identity exploration, relational stress, and communication challenges in couples.